Baby Bedtimes: How To Find The Best Bedtime

 Setting Your Baby Up For Success

-Once you’ve nailed down what you think may be the ideal bedtime for your baby, put him or her down 10-15 minutes before that time.
+Once you’ve nailed down what you think may be the ideal bedtime for your baby, plan to start your bedtime routine early enough that you can finish by bedtime.

 You've got this!
 When making changes to your baby's sleep schedule, give it at least 3-4 days in a row before saying it doesn't work and moving on to the next thing.